Our School Curriculum

 We also use Nelson for our guided reading sessions which allow for pupils to develop their reading skills (such as: retrieval, inference, word meaning) on a regular basis.
 The structure of our reading curriculum is such that it allows pupils to build their fluency at the start of the week and then improve their comprehension skills throughout the week.

-We deliver the foundation subjects through Cornerstones Maestro.
+We deliver the foundation subjects through Plan Bee.
 Our long term planning for the academic year can be found by clicking at the bottom of this page.

 Other subjects where there is an agreed syllabus: